-The woman in charge also gave a long talk.
-There was a demonstration before each guest was allowed to hold a bird.
+The woman in charge also gave a long talk and demonstration in Japanese before allowing each guest to hold a bird.

-The owls come in various sizes and species.
-Some are tiny while some are quite large.
-There was even a great horned owl with large sharp claws and an impressive beak.
+The owls come in various sizes and species, from tiny to quite large, including a great horned owl with large sharp claws and an impressive beak.
 Each bird has a tether around one foot, which you hold in your hand as it perches on your arm.
-The owls seem calm despite the fact that the small room is crowded.
+Sleek and clear-eyed, the owls seem calm despite the fact that the small room is crowded.

-The staff will place the owl on your shoulder or head, if you like.
+The attentive staff will place the owl on your shoulder or head, if you like.
 Staff can also help if your owl starts to flap.
 Raising your hand in the air usually settles them down.
-But apparently I was holding my arm wrong.
-A worker came and repositioned it.
+Apparently I was holding my arm wrong, so a worker repositioned it.
 If you've had enough and want to just watch everyone else's owls, they'll relieve you of the bird.

-Photography is forbidden in some of the oddest places in Japan.
-This isn't one of them.
-No flash is allowed (and no video).
-But posting a shot of yourself on social media holding an owl is clearly a goal for many visitors.
+Photography is forbidden in some of the oddest places in Japan, but this isn't one of them.
+No flash is allowed (and no video) but posting a shot of yourself on social media holding an owl is clearly a goal for many visitors.

 Unlike some other animal cafes in Japan, this place is only nominally a cafe.
-There's no food.
-But a small drink is included.
+There's no food and only a small drink is included.
 The drink arrives covered in plastic wrap, decorated with a magic marker illustration of an owl.
-No one pays attention to their beverage until the final activity, which involves distributing souvenirs.
+But no one pays attention to their beverage until the final activity, which involves distributing souvenirs.